mozilla/mozmill/jsbridge/README.md

 [JSObject](https://github.com/mozautomation/mozmill/blob/master/jsbridge/jsbridge/jsobjects.py)s
-(`jsbridge.jsbobject:JSObject`) may be used to mirror objects across the between python and JavaScript.
+(`jsbridge.jsbobject:JSObject`) may be used to mirror objects across between python and JavaScript.

 jsbridge is utilized by [Mozmill](https://developer.mozilla.org/en/Mozmill) as part of its